adi99/Creator-Ancilliary-Revenue/README.md

 # Solana Patreon

 ## 💡 Inspiration
 NFT creator have as only option to generate revenue in long term.
 They need additional revenue option for making money.
 This is a patreon like site on solana where Fans can subscribe and donate SOL to their favourite NFT creator.
+Creators can easily implement flexible digital services, from subscriptions to micropayments to virtual goods.

 ## 💻 What It Does